juniusvariant/aricos-cashpickup-remittance/source/index.html.md

 ## Set Up Your Account

-To use our Bank Account Remittance APIs, register for an Aricos account by contacting your account manager or our support team.
+To use our Cash Pickup Remittance APIs, register for an Aricos account by contacting your account manager or our support team.

 You can start testing our APIs immediately in development environment.
 When you are ready to process live transactions, contact your account manager to go live.